qmacro/managed-associations-in-cap/guide/README.md

 }
 ```

-> Important: As it stands, this to-many managed association isn't quite right.
+Basically, as it stands, this to-many managed association isn't quite right.
 Given that there's only a single scalar value that can be specified for `books_ID`, how on earth could we relate an author to more than one book?

 ## 11 Fix the to-many managed association